Skip to content

 About The Silk House

-This is a classic, modern Japanese style stroll water garden set among various garden rooms.
+This is a classic, maturing modern Japanese style stroll water garden set among various garden rooms.
 Lots of wildlife, birds, fish and an apiary.
 Visitors often remark how calm and peaceful the garden makes them feel.
 Sometimes we have meditation groups and classes, or talks on bonsai and Japanese garden design.
-We also host epicurean events sometimes.
-For 2024, because we are busy with development plans, we will only open the garden for one day for the NGS this year.
-Limited group visits may still be booked in advance.
-Minimum 20 persons.
+The on-site restaurant Silk House Dining can be booked for dinners and events.
+Group visits available – please enquire.

-We’re very interested in Japanese gardens and have visited them all over Japan.
-Our ambition was to create part of our garden in Japanese style, but recognising we must make compromises for climate, soil and plant availability, as Japan is volcanic and humid.
-This part has taken 5 years so far, including creating banks and deep ponds.
-The concept is a water stroll garden, with a wildlife pond, bamboos and gunnera at one end, a wet and dry “canal”, a spectacular cherry tree pond with blue & golden orfe, common & great crested newts, and a filtered Koi pond as well as hundreds of young Koi.
-Several cherries and lots of pretty acers and a dozen or so bonsai.
+The owners are very interested in Japanese gardens and visited them all over Japan.
+The ambition was to create an authentic garden in Japanese style, but adapting to climate, soil and plant availability, as Japan is volcanic and humid.
+The design is a water stroll garden with hidden views and features, with a wildlife pond, bamboos and gunnera at one end, a wet and dry “canal”, a spectacular cherry tree pond with blue & golden orfe, common & great crested newts, and a filtered Koi pond as well as hundreds of young Koi.
+Several cherries and lots of pretty maples and ever changing bonsai.
 Sculptural fish swim through a yew hedge.
-There is also a meditative zen section with large set stones and a beautiful mature Niwaki acer from a Chelsea gold medal winning Japanese garden of Isihara Kazuyike.
+There is a meditative zen section with large set stones and a beautiful mature Niwaki acer from a Chelsea gold medal winning Japanese garden of Isihara Kazuyike.

-In 2021 we planted a Japanese ‘cloud’ garden which will be shaped into freeform balls of buxus, crenata and other plants as it grows.
-There is a Japanese style path and some giant bamboos maturing.
+The cloud garden was planted in 2021 using Niwaki pruning methods to shape freeform balls of buxus, crenata and other plants as it grows.
+A Japanese style path and some giant bamboos maturing, add variety.

-Silke is also working on a dry garden on the west side and experimenting with drought tolerant plants.
-To the south is our quite large kitchen produce plot .
-We resurrected a derelict greenhouse, added another one, a potting shed and cold frame.
-This area supplies us with vegetables and is where Silke follows her passion for propagation from seeds, layering and cuttings, for example yew, lavender, herbs, ground cover and so on.
-Our Langstroth apiary is adjacent to the old pigeon loft in this area,
+The owner is experimenting with a dry garden on the west side using drought tolerant plants.
+To the south is a kitchen produce plot which supplies the restaurant.
+It has 2 modest greenhouses, cold frames and a potting / propagation shed, and supplies fruit, vegetables and honey and is where the owner’s passion for propagation from seeds, layering and cuttings, for example yew, lavender, herbs, ground cover and so on.
+The apiary is adjacent to the old pigeon loft in this area.
+There is also a growing collection of aeoniums.

-Visitors need to be aware that this is a private garden and you visit entirely at your own risk: we accept no liability.
-We have several ponds, the deepest being two metres.
-There is no access to the house and regrettably no loos (the nearest being in the garden centre or Waitrose nearby) though we do plan a solution soon.
-Garden entrance donations support the crucial NGS nursing and other charities.
+Visitors please be aware that this is a private garden and you visit entirely at your own risk: the owners accept no liability.
+There are several very deep ponds, and hazards typical of a Japanese Garden such as stepping stones and bridges, which may be slippery.
+There is no access to the house and no toilets for garden visitors: the nearest being in the garden centre or Waitrose nearby.
+Garden entrance donations support the NGS nursing and other charities.

 .